-Manitoba Health, Healthy Living and Seniors issues a card (or registration certificate) to all Manitoba residents, which includes a 9-digit lifetime identification number for each family member.
+Manitoba Health, Seniors and Active Living issues a card (or registration certificate) to all Manitoba residents, which includes a 9-digit lifetime identification number for each family member.

 The white paper card has purple and red print, and includes the previous 6-digit family or single person’s registration number, name and address of Manitoba resident, family member’s given name and alternate (if applicable), sex, birthdate, effective date of coverage, and 9-digit Personal Health Identification Number (PHIN).